-Everyone knows that an angry boss looks unprofessional.
-Unfortunately, your boss is still your boss.
-Creating a good relation with your boss is important.
-Your boss has the upper hand and can probably find a way to get you fired.
-With all that said, here are five tips to deal with an angry boss.
+Everyone knows how unprofessional an angry boss can be.
+Unfortunately, your boss is still your boss and creating a good relationship with him or her is important.
+In the end, your angry boss has the upper hand and, if they really want to, can find a way to get you reprimanded, demoted or even fired.

 The tricky part is figuring out how to stand up for yourself with an angry boss – in a way that is effective and allows you to keep your job.
 Fighting fire with fire is not going to work and keeping quiet will take a psychological and physical toll.

 With all that said, here are five steps to deal with an angry boss in that angry moment:

 - Listen.
 Listening is hard, especially when your angry boss is yelling at you and looking at you disapprovingly.
 Most employees are tempted to retaliate and defend themselves, but listening is a wiser choice.
 Let your boss vent out some of that anger before you respond.
 Make sure to acknowledge that you are listening by making eye contact and using nonverbal cues, like nodding your head.